Create a next-generation call center with Voice Agent

 |301||Create an Alexa skill with serverless and a conversation||Code pattern|

-IBM Voice Gateway provides a way to integrate a set of orchestrated Watson services with a public or private telephone network by using the Session Initiation Protocol (SIP).
-This code pattern walks you through a Voice Gateway example that enables you to automate your call centers using Watson Assistant and Watson Text to Speech and Speech to Text services, without having to orchestrate between all of the different services yourself.
-The Voice Gateway does that for you.
+IBM Voice Agent with Watson provides a way to integrate a set of orchestrated Watson services with a public or private telephone network by using the Session Initiation Protocol (SIP).
+This code pattern walks you through a Voice Agent example that enables you to automate your call centers using Watson Assistant, Watson Speech to Text, and Watson Text to Speech, without having to orchestrate between all of the different services yourself.
+The Voice Agent does that for you.

-IBM Voice Gateway enables direct voice interactions over a telephone with an artificial intelligence (AI) self-service agent or the ability to transcribe a phone call between a caller and an agent so that the conversation can be processed with analytics for real-time agent feedback.
-IBM Voice Gateway lets you:
+IBM Voice Agent with Watson enables direct voice interactions over a telephone with an artificial intelligence (AI) self-service agent.
+IBM Voice Agent with Watson lets you:

 - Improve telephone-based customer service: Connect IBM Watson services to your telephone systems, allowing it to answer queries from callers, perform call triage, and transfer the call to the appropriate agents.